haiku/website/content/get-haiku/r1beta3/_index.md

 <h3 class="App_People_32">Acknowledgments</h3>

 <p style="padding-right:50px;">
-	We thank all the individuals, organizations and companies who generously provide the server space and bandwidth to mirror our releases - your help is very much appreciated!
-If you are interested in mirroring our releases, Nightly builds or HaikuDepot packages, please don't hesitate to drop us a line on the <a href="https://discuss.haiku-os.org>forums</a>, or through our <a href="https://www.freelists.org/list/haiku">mailing list.</a>
+	<p>We thank all the individuals, organizations and companies who generously provide the server space and bandwidth to mirror our releases - your help is very much appreciated!</p>
+        <p>If you are interested in mirroring our releases, Nightly builds or HaikuDepot packages, please don't hesitate to drop us a line on the <a href="https://discuss.haiku-os.org">forums</a>, or through our <a href="https://www.freelists.org/list/haiku">mailing list.</a></p>
 </p>